 9. Are there any resources available to help me determine what may be a fair use of a copyrighted work?

 Yes, thankfully, there are.
 Here are a few that we recommend you try:

 - The "Fair Use Evaluator," an interactive tool from the American Library Association

 - “Thinking through fair use,” an interactive tool from the University of Minnesota

-- “Using the four factor fair use test” from the University of Texas at Austin
+- “Using the four factor fair use test” from the University of Texas

 - The “Fair Use Checklist” from Columbia University